 Agriculture and the fish industry have throughout history been closely linked in Magma.
 Local farmers have traditionally also worked as fishermen which has led to the local name ´fish-farmers´.
 To this day, one of the largest harbors in Norway, called Egersund, is found in the southwest part of the area.

 By participating in RURITAGE, Magma will sustainably develop a narrative of place.
-This will be carried out by supporting and enhancing local food production through development of products and branding.
-There will also be a boost of local business through internships and work training for migrant’s integration.
+This will be carried out by supporting and enhancing local food production through the development of products and more distinctive labeling.
+There will also be a boost of local business through internships and work training for migrant integration.